taazarel/Voheim/Tips and tricks/To do list.md

 ### Session 12
 - ~~Make a list of expressions and words that people of ritu and anumivo use.~~
-- Make the dungeon of focus
+- ~~Make the dungeon of focus~~
-- flesh out religions/belief system for Ritu, sothos and anumivo
+- flesh out religions/belief system for Ritu, sothos and anumivo.
+(Semi-done)